Vlissingen Naval Base: An enclosed terrain

-The slipways
+The slips

-The shipyard had two big slipways where ships of the line and frigates could be built.
+The shipyard had two big slips where ships of the line and frigates could be built.
 These were made so the ships could be launched in line with the dock.
-In the correspondence of the shipyard the first mention of the slipways is from late November 1817.
-In 1818 they were getting dug out, while in 1819 there was mention of constructing the first slipway and starting the second.
-In August 1819 the first ship (the Zeeuw) was laid down on the first slipway.
+In the correspondence of the shipyard the first mention of the slips is from late November 1817.
+In 1818 they were getting dug out, while in 1819 there was mention of constructing the first slip and starting the second.
+In August 1819 the first ship (the Zeeuw) was laid down on the first slip.
 In October 1820 there were orders to cover the roof over the Zeeuw with Roof shingles.
 In May 1822 there were orders for the construction of a wooden roof over the ship of the line Neptunus, under construction in Vlissingen.
-In a sense the two slipways that now still exist as remnants on the dock were the successors of these two slipways.
-Close by the big slipways, at a small angle to the dock, was a slipway that could be used to pull ships out of the water.
+In a sense the two slips that now still exist as remnants on the dock were the successors of these two slips.
+Close by the big slips, at a small angle to the dock, was a slipway that could be used to pull ships out of the water.
 This slipway was (later?) equipped with steam power.
-Two minor slip ways were made in 1823 on the north side, perpendicular to the dock.
+Two minor slips were made in 1823 on the north side, perpendicular to the dock.
 These also got roofs.